-A Telecommuting (Remote Work) Agreement is required.
+A Telecommuting Agreement is required.
 We know this employee will be working at an off-campus site for 1 year.
-Telecommuting (Remote Work) Agreements for out-of-state or out-of-country arrangements require approval of an institution's Office of Human Resources and consultation with the Office of General Counsel.
+Telecommuting Agreements for out-of-state or out-of-country arrangements require approval of a Vice Chancellor and consultation with the Office of General Counsel.